onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 ##### <a name="introduction-to-enketo"></a>An introduction to Enketo

 Enketo is a lightweight web application that is used for data entry in Ona.
 Enketo forms, also known as webforms, launch in your computer or mobile device's web browser.
-Together with ODK COllect, Enketo is a major component of Ona's ecosystem that, together with XLSForm authoring, provides a complete solution for collecting and sharing information.
+Along with ODK Collect, Enketo is a major component of Ona's ecosystem that, together with XLSForm authoring, provides a complete solution for collecting data and sharing information.

 Enketo has the following key features: